Modular session types for objects: Introduction

 There is a substantial literature of related work, which we discuss in detail in Section~\ref{sec:related}.
 Very briefly, the contributions of our paper are the following. \begin{longitem} \item In contrast to other work on session types for object-oriented languages, we do not require a channel to be created and completely used (or delegated) within a single method.
 Several methods can operate on the same channel, thus allowing effective encapsulation of channels in objects, while retaining the usual object-oriented development practice.
 This is made possible by our integration of channels and non-uniform objects.
 This contribution was the main motivation for our work. \item In contrast to other typestate systems, we use a global specification of method availability, inspired by session types, as part of a class definition.
 This replaces pre- and post-condition annotations on method definitions, except in the particular case of recursive methods. \item When an object's typestate depends on the \emph{result} (in an enumerated type) of a method call, meaning that the result must be case-analyzed before using the object further, we do not force the case-analysis to be done immediately by using a combined ``switch-call'' primitive.
 Instead, the method result can be stored in a field and the case-analysis can happen at any subsequent point.
-Although this feature significantly increases the complexity of the formal system and could be omitted for simplicity, it supports a natural programming style and gives more options to future programming language designers. \item Our structural definition of subtyping provides a flexible treatment of relationships between typestates, without requiring a large inheritance hierarchy to be defined. \end{longitem}
+Although this feature significantly increases the complexity of the formal system and could be omitted for simplicity, it supports a natural programming style and gives more options to future programming language designers. \item Our structural definition of subtyping provides a flexible treatment of relationships between typestates, which can also support inheritance; this is discussed further in Section~\ref{sec:nominal}. \end{longitem}

 The remainder of the paper is structured as follows.
 In Section~\ref{sec:seq-example} we illustrate the concept of dynamic interfaces by means of a sequential example.
 In Section~\ref{sec:core-lang} we formalize a core sequential language and in Section~\ref{sec:seq-extensions} we describe some extensions.
 In Section~\ref{sec:distributed-example} we extend the sequential example to a distributed setting and in Section~\ref{sec:distributed} we extend the formal language to a core distributed language.
 In Section~\ref{sec:results} we state and prove the key properties of the type system.
 In Section~\ref{sec:algorithm} we present a type checking algorithm and prove its soundness and completeness, and describe a prototype implementation of a programming language based on the ideas of the paper.
 Section~\ref{sec:related} contains a more extensive discussion of related work; Section~\ref{sec:conclusion} outlines future work and concludes.